Spirol18/Spirol18/README.md

 - 👋 Hi, I’m @Spirol18
 - 👀 I’m always upto learning new things related to programming.
 - 🌱 I’m currently learning Algorithm & Complexity.
-- 💞️ I’m looking to collaborate on any Machine learning and front end development project.
+- 💞️ I’m looking to collaborate on any .
 - 📫 You can reach me through my email sufalp21@gmail.com

 <!---